Springsteen (song): Music video

-The song's accompanying music video was directed by Peter Zavadil and premiered on April 13, 2012 on Maxim.com.
+The song's accompanying music video was directed by Peter Zavadil and premiered on April 13, 2012, on Maxim.com.
 The video was later made available for purchase through iTunes on April 20, 2012.
 The video is set in a suburban neighborhood located in Murfreesboro, TN and work on the video began in early March 2012.
 Church allowed all the neighborhood kids to make cameos in the film.
 The video was later nominated for Music Video of the Year for 2012 Country Music Awards; however, it lost out to Toby Keith's "Red Solo Cup" for the award.

 The music video begins with a girl talking about what she wants in her next boyfriend while on some bleachers.
 After her monologue is over, the video cuts between shots of Eric Church and scenes of the girl and a boy during various high points and low points in their relationship.
 Church is seen throughout the video either playing with his band in a garage, in the middle of the street on a piano, or walking through the streets with an American flag around his shoulders while singing.
 The video ends without showing whether the girl and boy ended up together.

 Chart and sales performance

 "Springsteen" debuted at number 52 on the US Billboard Hot Country Songs chart for the week of February 18, 2012.
-On June 23, 2012, it later became Eric Church's second number one single on the US Billboard Hot Country Songs after "Drink in My Hand" in 2011.
-The record reached two million copies sold in January 2013 and has gone on to be certified triple platinum by the Recording Industry Association of America (RIAA).
+On June 23, 2012, it later became Eric Church's second number 1 single on the US Billboard Hot Country Songs after "Drink in My Hand" in January 2012.
+The record reached two million copies sold in January 2013 and has gone on to be certified eight-times Platinum by the Recording Industry Association of America (RIAA).
 The song has sold 2,783,000 copies in the US as of August 2016.

 On the Canadian Hot 100, the single reached a peak of 28 on the charts before falling down the rankings.
-On September 5, 2012 sales for the song in Canada received gold and platinum certifications, and on July 11, 2013 it achieved double platinum status with over 80,000 records sold.
+On September 5, 2012, sales for the song in Canada received Gold and Platinum certifications, and on July 11, 2013, it achieved double Platinum status with over 80,000 records sold.